titasbose2/TechlmaginiaUi/src/assets/docs/generator/server-generator/README.md

 ## Contributing

-Refer to **[CONTRIBUTING.md](https://github.com/open-template-hub/.github/blob/master/docs/CONTRIBUTING.md)** to see how to contribute to Open Template Hub.
+Refer to **[CONTRIBUTING.md](https://github.com/open-template-hub/.github/blob/master/docs/CONTRIBUTING.md)** to see how to contribute to Techlmaginia Softwares.

 <br/>